polymitis/bpy_gen_structure/README.md

 Generate a 3-D structure model using Blender as a Python module and export the model in a Blender file.

 ## 1 Specify the desired structure
-The structure specification is written in a text file.
+`-f` or `--floorplan` accepts a text file path containing the structure floor plan specification.
 The script doesn't case about the file ending as long as is text readable.
 The specification has the format of a 2-D matrix depicting the structure floor plan.
+Only single level structures are supported.

 The elements of the matrix denote:
  * the _start_ of wall panels `1`